thereisatablehere/TarpaulinLMS/README.md

 # **TARP**

 ## Problem Statement
 *Tarp is a group project for our CSCI331 Databases Course.
-It was created to fulfill all the requirements for our semester long project.*
+It was created to fulfill all the requirements for our semester-long project.*

 ## Running Tarp
 1. Please navigate to your linux terminal